peterverraedt/tinylist/README.md

 I'm only familiar with postfix, for which there are instructions below.
-The gist of it is: have your mail server pipe emails for any mailing list addresses to `nanolist message`. nanolist will handle any messages sent to it this way, and reply using the configured SMTP server.
+The gist of it is: have your mail server pipe emails for any mailing list addresses to `tinylist message`. tinylist will handle any messages sent to it this way, and reply using the configured SMTP server.

 ### Why would anyone want this?